Skip to chat with us. Skip to content

 Chlamydia is the most commonly reported STI in Canada, with more than 104,000 new cases in 2021.
 A highly contagious bacterial infection, chlamydia may or may not cause symptoms.
 Regular testing is important for catching it early and preventing the spread.
 Chlamydia is easy to treat with antibiotics, but it can cause serious health problems if it’s not treated.

-Chlamydia is tested using a urine or swab sample.
-While you can get tested 24 to 48 hours after unprotected sex, results are most accurate after 14 days.
+• Timing For Testing: While testing is possible 24 to 48 hours after unprotected sex, the most accurate results are obtained after 14 days.

 Gonorrhea